bgctw/Bigleaf.jl/docs/src/walkthrough.md

 nothing
 ```
 ```@example doc
-# downloading and caching code not shown
 tha = DE_Tha_Jun_2014
 mdtable(select(describe(tha), :variable, :eltype, :min, :max), latex=false) # hide
 ```

 And the first six rows of tha:
 ```@example doc
 mdtable(tha[1:6,:],latex=false) # hide
 ```

-We give the data.frame a shorter name here.
 More information on the data (e.g. meaning of column names and units) can be found at the
 [bigleaf R package](https://bitbucket.org/juergenknauer/bigleaf/src/master/man/DE_Tha_Jun_2014.Rd).
 For more information on the site see e.g. Grünwald & Bernhofer 2007.
 In addition, we will need some ancillary data for this site throughout this tutorial.
 To ensure consistency, we define them here at the beginning: